issac-in/selenium-ecotime/README.md

 # selenium-ecotime

-selenium-ecotime is a command line interface (CLI) tool to rapidly enhance the speed at which Eco-Time can be logged per day.
+selenium-ecotime is a command line interface (CLI) tool to rapidly enhance the speed at which [UC San Diego Eco-Time](http://ecotimecampus.ucsd.edu/) can be logged per day.
 Written in Java, using the Selenium franeworkfor the browser automation.

-**Fun fact:** Eco-Time is set up in an interesting way from the HTML structure, using frames to support nested browsing, but from the user perspective, seems like a relatively cohesive experience.
+**Fun fact:** UC San Diego Eco-Time is set up in an interesting way from the HTML structure, using frames to support nested browsing, but from the user perspective, seems like a relatively cohesive experience.
 It made for a fun learning experience alongside with familiarizing myself with Xpath selectors, and the importance of switching frames properly in Selenium.

 **Features to be considered for the future would be:** more robust safe-guards for formatting, proper user setting storage, enhanced CLI dialogue, option to clock in time for multiple dates at once, option to complete time-sheet, etc.